shoatman/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-aad-sso.md

 Notes:

 * The resource for an AAD app will usually just be the root of its site URL and the appID (e.g. `api://subdomain.example.com/6789/c6c1f32b-5e55-4997-881a-753cc1d563b7`).
 We also use this value to ensure your request is coming from the same domain.
 Therefor make sure that your `contentURL` for your tab uses the same domains as your resource property.

+> Question: What security benefit do we believe is being conferred with this approach?
+Are we attempting to authenticate the teams app/addin via this check?
+If so for what purpose?

 * You need to be using manifest version 1.5 or higher for these fields to be used.
 * Scopes aren’t supported in the manifest and instead should be specified in the API Permissions section in the Azure portal

+> Question: I wasn't sure what this statement meant.
+Making a token request for a resource and making a request for scopes are one and the same.

 ### 3. Get an authentication token from your client-side code